andmatand/midi-to-pico8/README.md

 try to implement in the future:
 * The ability to manually specify which waveform to use for which track, via a command line argument
-* The ability to manually override note duration via a command line arugment
+* The ability to manually override note duration via a command line argument
 * Effects (especially putting a fadeout at the end of notes so they don't run together)
 * An automatic best guess MIDI-instrument-to-PICO-8-waveform mapping table